Frequently Asked Questions

 Can you camouflage hyper/hypo-pigmentation, under eye circles and scars?

 By November 2019 I will be able to correct some scarring.
-This technique is highly advanced and I will be getting trained by one of the top names in North America.
 I will not do under eye circles and I will be limited in the scars I can address for reasons I can explain at a consultation.
 Only a well trained technician should be offering this procedure.
 I can perform treatments to break down scar tissue in advance of an areola tattoo or a brow procedure (too much microblading).